avrha/uakronsec/README.md

 # uakronsec

 A website for everything cyber security at University of Akron.
 The development is student lead and is the university's first open source project.
-The domain tied to the website www.uakronsec.com.
+The domain tied to the website: www.uakronsec.com.

 ## Documentation
 - [Issue Template](https://github.com/avrha/uakronsec/blob/main/docs/ISSUE_TEMPLATE/bug_report.md)